corey-taylor/free-energy-simulations/README.md

 # General scripts for running free energy simulations

-These will mostly be for OpenMM but could contain others over time.
+These will mostly be for OpenMM/Perses but could contain others over time.